A Very Easy Death Simone De Beauvoir Meaning

 "There is no such thing as a natural death: nothing that happens to a man is ever natural, since his presence calls the world into q

 Certainly more impactful than Handke's; of too-different a timbre than Roth's; toward a completely different end than Knausgård's; etc…de Beauvoir's memoir and meditation upon a parent's death is, unsurprisingly, unflinchingly honest.
 But that's why one reads de Beauvoir, no?
-Sartre might be mentioned a few times, but that bastard's entire corpus doesn't touch this:
+Sartre might be mentioned a few times, but that bastard's entire corpus doesn't touch this:"There is no such thing as a natural death: nothing that happens to a man is ever natural, since his presence calls the world into question.
+All men must die: but for every man his death is an accident and, even if he knows it and consents to it, an unjustifiable violation."

 ...more